GrahamDeprecated/Laravel-Passwd/README.md

 Please check the system requirements before installing Laravel Passwd.

-To get the latest version of Passwd, simply require it in your `composer.json` file.
+To get the latest version of Laravel Passwd, simply require it in your `composer.json` file.

 `"graham-campbell/passwd": "dev-master"`